 When it comes to saving energy, millennials want to do their part.
 And they’re willing to invest in home features that help.
 When choosing appliances, lighting, windows and doors, look for ENERGY STAR products, which are independently certified to save energy without sacrificing features or functionality.

-Also, consider choosing features that save resources beyond energy, such as faucets like the Kohler Purist Deck-Mount Bridge Faucet.
-This is just one of the options ProSource offers that combine high style with high efficiency, using up to 30% less water than traditional 2.2 GPM faucets.
+Also, consider choosing features that save resources beyond energy, such as a toilet with an eco-friendly flush rating.
+This is just one of the options ProSource offers that combine high style with high efficiency.